Ali-Toosi/django-tgbot/README.md

 Each processor should declare the states from which clients can enter and the state to which clients should be sent in case processor ran successfully or in case it failed.

-Processors are just Python functions that take as input the bot instance, the update received from Telegram and the state of the client.
+Processors are just Python functions that take the bot instance, the update received from Telegram and the state of the client as input.

 <hr>